 The Encyclopedia admittedly makes up several Constitutions, which were never canonically seen or mentioned to be of that class.
 Anyway, if we choose to accept these, we should not go even further and assume that there are still more ships of the class, even if some of the registries of ships listed in TOS: "Court Martial" and in "Star Trek VI" would fit perfectly.

-The Miranda as we know her might be already a refit, and there would be an unseen "TOS-style" Miranda.
+- The Miranda as we know her might be already a refit, and there could be an unseen "TOS-style" Miranda.
 In this case Miranda and Constitution would have been further developed in parallel, and there would be no need to explain if and which of them came first.
-The Constellation would be a "cheap" new class profiting from the experiences with the Miranda and the Constitution.
-The explanation, however, that Miranda-class ships are not only in use but still being built in the 24th century would be rendered much more difficult if the basic design is that old.
+The Constellation would be a "cheap" new class that profits from the experiences with the Miranda and the Constitution.
+The explanation, however, why Miranda-class ships (unlike the Constitution) are not only in use but still being built in the 24th century would be rendered much more difficult if the basic design were that old.
 A newly built ship is a whole different kettle of fish than a refit, and it would require to follow different plans.

-2. The Reliant may have been commissioned in the 2260's and therefore predates the Constitution refit.
+- The Miranda class may have been commissioned in the 2260's as a new ship and therefore predates the Constitution refit.
 Perhaps the nacelle construction of the Miranda proved good and was adopted for the other classes.
 The outer appearance of the extended saucer of the Constitution refit would only "imitate" the Miranda style, while the saucer core would be still from the original Constitution - which is necessary to justify that the refitted Enterprise is still Kirk's old Enterprise.
 In this case the Constellation would seem much like a larger and more powerful version of the Miranda.

 In an article about the Constellation in Star Trek: The Magazine, Rick Sternbach conjectures that there was indeed no "TOS Miranda", albeit only in a side note.
 He writes: "When the Miranda and Soyuz classes also became major out growths of the refit program, the production lines expanded, ultimately involving a total of three Starfleet yards."
 After there had been a misunderstanding about this statement, Rick confirmed in an e-mail to Kris Olinger that this statement really referred to the Constitution refit program, so Miranda and Soyuz are new classes.